 If your campaigns turn a blind eye to diversity, the consequence will be that some audiences will feel neglected (even if this was never your intention).
 So, if you work with content contributors or influencers, it will be important for you to collaborate with others who might not form part of your usual network.
 You can also encourage your company to work more often with minority influencers and freelancers from underrepresented and marginalized groups.
 This will help your target audience feel like they are actually being seen.
 After all, there are many rich cultures that have countless untold stories that will help others to feel understood and valued.

 While challenging, DEI can (and should) be implemented effectively in marketing.
 If you get stuck, there are many brands that have managed to address change in their marketing campaigns and companies.
 So, look beyond your own brand and see what others have done with their campaigns.

 To get to know your target audience intimately requires dedication, time, and resources.
 It will not happen overnight.
 As a matter of fact, you might even lose a couple of customers who are in disagreement with the “new” values that you start to emphasize.

 However, the benefits far outweigh the investment required.
 By ensuring that your marketing promotes DEI, your brand becomes more trustworthy and its following of loyal customers bigger

-Moreover, if you get it wrong, it is a public relations mess.
+More importantly, if you get it wrong, it's a public relations mess.
 Ads need to be pulled.
 Apologies need to be written.
 Customers are lost.